theypsilon/docker-waiter/README.md

 ### theypsilon/docker-waiter-rest:0.1.20

-Configuration of rest would be done with following vars:
+Configuration of the REST Waiter can be done through the following environment variables:

 * **HTTP_URL** (mandatory)
 * **HTTP_STATUS_CODE** (mandatory)